 Mr. Edens was appointed to the Board as a director in January 2007.
 Mr. Edens has been a principal and the Chairman of the Management Committee of FIG LLC, a subsidiary of Fortress, since co-founding Fortress in May 1998 and the Chairman of the board of directors of Fortress since February 8, 2007, in connection with Fortress' initial public offering.
 Mr. Edens is responsible for the Fortress private equity and publicly traded alternative investment businesses.
-He is also Chairman of the board of directors of each of Aircastle Limited, Brookdale Senior Living Inc., Eurocastle Investment Limited, GateHouse Media, Inc., Mapeley Limited and Nexcastle Investment Corp. ("Newcastle") and a director of GAGFAH S.A.
+He is also Chairman of the board of directors of each of Aircastle Limited, Brookdale Senior Living Inc., Eurocastle Investment Limited, GateHouse Media, Inc., Mapeley Limited and Newcastle Investment Corp. ("Newcastle") and a director of GAGFAH S.A.
 Mr. Edens served as the CEO of Newcastle from inception until February 2007.
 Mr. Edens was Chairman of the board of directors of Global Signal from October 2002 until the Global Signal Merger and CEO of Global Signal from February 2004 to April 2006.
-Mr. Edens serves in various capacities in the following five registered investment companies: Chairman, Chief Executive Officer and Trustee of Fortress Registered Investment Trust and Fortress Investment Trust II; Chairman and Chief Executive Officer of Fortress Brookdale Investment Fund LLC and Fortress Pinnacle Investment Fund LLC and Chief Executive Officer of RIC Coinvestment Fund GP LLC.
+Mr. Edens serves in various capacities in the following five registered investment companies: Chairman, CEO and Trustee of Fortress Registered Investment Trust and Fortress Investment Trust II; Chairman and CEO of Fortress Brookdale Investment Fund LLC and Fortress Pinnacle Investment Fund LLC and CEO of RIC Coinvestment Fund GP LLC.
 Prior to forming Fortress, Mr. Edens was a partner and managing director of BlackRock Financial Management Inc. from October 1993 to May 1997, where he headed BlackRock Asset Investors, a private equity fund.
-In addition, Mr. Edens was formerly a partner and managing director of Lehman Brothers.
-Mr. Edens received a B.S. in Finance from Oregon State University.
-Mr. Edens serves as the director designee of certain affiliates of Fortress (collectively, "Fortress Group") pursuant to the Stockholders Agreement.
+In addition, Mr. Edens serves as the director designee of certain affiliates of Fortress (collectively, "Fortress Group") pursuant to the Stockholders Agreement.